Peanuts-83/nextjs-blog/posts/images.md

 ---
-title: 'Image fallback & responsive in NextJS'
+title: 'Image fallback & responsive'
 date: '2022-05-30'
+tech: 'NextJS'
 ---

 Image management in NextJS can be made by using **Image component**.